BA (Hons)

 Join our professionally accredited Accounting and Finance degree and learn how to work at the financial heart of any business.
 Accredited by four professional bodies, this practical degree gives you all the knowledge and skills you need to start your career in accounting and finance.

-We put employability at the forefront by focusing on current themes in financial management.
+We put employability at the forefront by focusing on the latest themes in financial management.
 You’ll have the option to study abroad and/or go on a work placement.
-You’ll graduate with a CV packed with projects like the IBM Universities Business Challenge, and ready to start your career in accountancy, auditing or corporate finance.

 • Professional body accreditation from CIMA, ACCA, AIA and ICAS.

-• An enhanced CV filled with activities such as the IBM Universities Business Challenge and Entrepreneurial Brains Made on Campus (EMBC) in association with Germany’s Stuttgart Media University.
+• An enhanced CV filled with activities such as Entrepreneurial Brains Made on Campus (EMBC) in association with Germany’s Stuttgart Media University.

 • If you want to start your own business, or work as a freelancer, our business incubator, Bell Street Ventures is here to help you.

-You'll develop the knowledge and transferrable skills needed to become a professional finance manager in any business environment.
-And, whether your ambition is to start your own business or work within an organisation, your skills will be relevant all over the world.
+You'll develop the key management skills you need to deliver a financially and environmentally sustainable performance for any organisation.
+And, whether your ambition is to start your own business or work for someone, your skills will be relevant all over the world.

 'A fantastic place to learn.'